siriuz42/approximation_tree/README.md

-# approximation_tree
+# ReadMe

-codebase for paper Approximation Trees: Statistical Reproducibility in Model Distillation
+This repo hosts the code used to generate the empirical study result in the submission Approximation Trees: Statistical Reproducibility in Model Distillation